wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 I> * [**The Official Python Tutorial**](http://docs.python.org/2/tutorial/);
 I> * [**Think Python: How to Think like a Computer Scientist**](http://www.greenteapress.com/thinkpython/) by Allen B. Downey; or
 I> * [**Learn to Program**](https://www.coursera.org/course/programming1) by Jennifer Campbell and Paul Gries.
+I>
+I> These will get you familiar with the basics of Python so you can start developing using Django.
+Note you don't need to be an expert in Python to work with Django.
+Python is awesome and you can pick it up as you go, if you already know another programming language.

 ## The Python Package Manager
 Pip is the python [package manager](https://en.wikipedia.org/wiki/Package_manager).
 The package manager allows you install various libraries for the Python programming language to enhance its functionality.

 A package manager, whether for Python, your [operating system](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) or [some other environment](https://docs.npmjs.com/cli/install), is a software tool that automates the process of installing, upgrading, configuring and removing *packages* - that is, a package of software which you can use on your computer.
 This is opposed to downloading, installing and maintaining software manually.
-Maintaining Python packages can be difficult - with other packages are *dependencies* of the package you are attempting to install, to maintaining system paths - pip should handle this all for you.
+Maintaining Python packages is pretty painful.
+Most packages often have *dependencies* so these need to be installed too.
+Then these packages may conflict or require particular versions which need to be resolved.
+Also, the system path to these packages needs to be specified and maintained.
+Luckily *pip* handles all this for you - so you can sit back and relax.

 Try and run pip with the command `$ pip`.
 If the command is not found, you'll need to install pip itself - check out the [system setup chapter](#chapter-system-setup) for more information.
 You should also ensure that the following packages are installed on your system.
 Run the following commands to install Django and [pillow](https://python-pillow.org/) (an image manipulation library for Python).